HERA-Team/rids/README.md

 * `sphandle.py`
 handles ridz files for display, analysis, etc

-The feature_sets are in a dictionary, with a key_name of `[optional_name.]timestamp.polarization`

-If optional_name is included and is (currently) 'data', 'baseline', 'cal' this just saves the data as the appropriate feature_component (currently val, maxhold, or minhold).
-Otherwise, it peak-fits on default feature_component (unless another is specified) and saves the peaks and bandwidth for a given threshold.

 ## To run in a session
 Primarily use scripts, however in a python session
 ```